 Continue to relax the abdominal muscles and ligaments and move the pelvic joints.
 Relaxation doesn’t only mean taking a deep breath.
 Breathing evenly and deeply is important.
 For good fetal positioning and labor progress, the ligaments, joints, and fascia (the membrane surrounding our muscles, organs, and bones) need to be relaxed and symmetrical.

-What else you might like to do (if not daily, then regularly 3-6 times a week):
+Other activities you may like to do (if not daily, then regularly 3-6 times a week):

 - Prenatal yoga